KevGildea/KevGildea.github.io/_posts/2021-03-07-Screw-Axis-Vector-Mapping.md

 ### Implications
-With a lack of complete basis vector representation for the two coordinate systems, there are an infinite number of rotation matrices, or axis-angle combinations that can a achieve a desired vector mapping.
+With a lack of complete basis vector representation for the two coordinate systems, there are an infinite number of rotation matrices, or axis-angle combinations that can be used to achieve a desired vector mapping.
 However, here I have demonstrated that candidate Screw axes are constrained to be on the plane that bisects the vectors, such that the normalised vectors are symmetric to the plane.